Sunday, August 27, 2017

-In twelve days, I'm speaking at the annual fund raising dinner for Christian Family Services in St. Louis, a wonderful organization my dad was a part of for many years.
-I've been working on the presentation for months and I'm finding it hard to condense all the things I want to say.
-I am increasingly aware of how blessed I am.
+It's been a difficult several days in south Texas with Hurricane Harvey and the storms it has spawned.
+Authorities encouraged Houstonians to stay at home if possible and I have, leaving me much time to think.
+Five years ago, I spoke at the annual fund raising dinner for Christian Family Services in St. Louis, a wonderful organization my dad was a part of for many years.
+I worked on my address for months and found it hard to condense all the things I wanted to say.
+I am increasingly aware of how blessed I have been in my life.
 The following, from May 30, 2009, sheds some light on my fathers' family.
+Love your family.

 It's funny how people you know in one part of your life end up crossing paths with people you knew from different times and places.
 Last week, I ate supper with Gayle and Grace Napier who also invited Lane Widick and his lovely wife, Kristen, as well.
 It would be wise to make some introductions.
 Gayle and Grace were great friends of my folks, working together in both Nebraska and Texas.
 I think my parents spent as much time with the Napiers as with any other couple over the years.
 Last fall, Gayle and Grace moved to Houston to be with two of their daughters who I grew up with.
 In April, Lane moved to Houston to work with a church, the same one where Gayle and Grace worship.
 Lane was my student in Tennessee.
 His father was my principal, his sister was my teacher's aide, and two first cousins played for me and asked me to perform parts of their weddings.
 As we ate, Gayle was describing Dad to Lane and he said something that stuck.
 Gayle recalled that my father had, "come from the perfect family."
 I had never looked at it quite like that.
 Maybe I should have...and thanked God.